occam-ra/occam/INSTALL.md

 		inet addr:10.0.0.165  Bcast:10.0.0.255  Mask:255.255.255.0
 ```

-Now you can open a browser window (probably to http://localhost/occam/install/web to first IP address and view your fully operational OCCAM session!
+Now you can open a browser window (probably to http://localhost/occam/install/web, or possibly to http://localhost/occam if you remapped the URL directory) to first IP address and view your fully operational OCCAM session!